You are here

 The phone rang - essay planning

 - Ask the students to work in pairs and to make up a list of as many people as possible who could be telephoning.
-Give them no more than 3 minutes for this.
+Give them no more than three minutes for this.
 Some students will look blank and need help, others will immediately launch into a list.
 If your class contains both types of student (as most classes do!) then you'll need to take a couple of suggestions from the faster students to help the slower ones.

-- After the 3 minutes, ask the pairs how many ideas they've come up with, then ask each pair to choose the best, that is, the one that will easily develop into an interesting story.
+- After the three minutes, ask the pairs how many ideas they've come up with, then ask each pair to choose the best, that is, the one that will easily develop into an interesting story.
 Write these ideas on the board and then get the students to select the best choice.

 - Ask the students to decide why the caller is calling.
 For a change of focus you can do this activity as a whole class.
 Ask them to agree on one of the callers from the list and then repeat the brainstorming process.
-For example, if the students choose ‘mad scientist’ write up all the possible reasons he or she could be calling, for example, he would like to buy one of your bothers or sisters for a very high price for research that could save the human race, she meant to call the prime minister to warn of an alien plot, he suspects you might be a superhero and would like you to come down to the lab for tests, she has forgotten her key and wants to know if you can let her in the building etc.
+For example, if the students choose mad scientist, write up all the possible reasons he or she could be calling, for example, he would like to buy one of your brothers or sisters for a very high price for research that could save the human race, she meant to call the prime minister to warn of an alien plot, he suspects you might be a superhero and would like you to come down to the lab for tests, she has forgotten her key and wants to know if you can let her in the building, etc.